Christine Warren

 Christine Warren is a USA Today and The New York Times recognized American author of romance novels.
 She is the author of the series The Others.
 Her books are published by St. Martin’s Press.
+She has not released a novel since 2019.

 Biography

 Christine Warren was born and raised in coastal New England.
 She currently lives in the Pacific Northwest where she enjoys horseback riding, playing with her pets, identifying dogs from photos of their underbellies, and reading things someone else had written, when she herself is not working on a novel.